-Here, all the must-see spots at this unique outdoor park for children and kid-friendly events to add to your calendar.
+Here are all the must-see spots for children at this unique outdoor park, plus the kid-friendly events you'll want to add to your family's calendar.

-We recommend starting at the northern end of the High Line at 34th Street and working your way down to the Meatpacking District where there are a number of great restaurants to fill your belly after your journey.
-The park runs from West 34th Street to Gansevoort Street, weaving between 10th and 12th avenues.
+We recommend starting at the northern end of the High Line at 34th Street near Hudson Yards and working your way down to the Meatpacking District—at either end of your journey, you'll find a number of great restaurants to fill your belly.
+The park runs from West 34th Street to Gansevoort Street, weaving between 10th and 12th Avenues.
 Follow this guide, or choose your own path—you’ll surely have a fun and jam-packed day.
-So put on some comfortable shoes, grab the camera (or the iPhone), and head for the High Line.
+Don't forget your comfortable shoes—and be sure to charge up your phone for photos.

 Top Sights for Kids